ngrx/platform/projects/ngrx.io/content/guide/signals/signal-method.md

 # signalMethod

-`signalMethod` is a factory function to execute side effects based on Signal changes.
+`signalMethod` is a factory function that executes side effects based on signal changes.
 It creates one function (processing function) with one typed parameter that can be a static value or a Signal.
 Upon invocation, the "processing function" has to be provided.

 `signalMethod` is `rxMethod` without RxJS. `signalMethod` can also be used outside of `signalStore` or `signalState`: